Armour/Cocomic/README.md

 # Cocomic

-An open-source platform for comic/manga collaboration
+An open-source platform for comic/manga co-authoring

 ## How to run the example code